truonghm0703/Coding-Interview-Daily/README.md

 >
 > Input: [0,1,0,3,12]
 > Output: [1,3,12,0,0]
+>
 > Note:
 >
 > You must do this in-place without making a copy of the array.
 > Minimize the total number of operations.

+## Day 5.
+Palindrome Number

+> Determine whether an integer is a palindrome.
+An integer is a palindrome when it reads the same backward as forward.
+>
+> Example 1:
+>
+> Input: 121
+> Output: true
+>
+> Example 2:
+>
+> Input: -121
+> Output: false
+> Explanation: From left to right, it reads -121.
+From right to left, it becomes 121-.
+Therefore it is not a palindrome.